serokell/blog-posts/Alex and Happy Part 2/article.md

 #### Parsing let-in

-Finally, let's see `let...in...`, the final expression in our language.
+Finally, let's see how we can do `let...in...`, the final expression in our language.

 Let's add a new case to `exp` and see what happens: